Mathematics in Cambridge

 Some of our students are involved in University-level initiatives, such as the Archimedeans, the University's mathematical society, and the Emmy Noether Society, which aims to promote women studying mathematical sciences.

-Naomi Arnold, a current Part II student, writes: "I have found Murray Edwards to be an incredibly supportive environment in which to study mathematics.
+Naomi Arnold, a recent graduate, writes: "I have found Murray Edwards to be an incredibly supportive environment in which to study mathematics.

 I have enjoyed the women's college aspect of Murray Edwards.
 It's great to be in an environment that equips and empowers women both academically and with other areas of university life."

 Naomi has also written a piece for our She Talks Science blog.